jwrober/erpnext_admin_guide/README.md

 This is the ERPNext Administrator's Guide.
 All content in this guide is generated in markdown (MD) language.
 The purpose of this guide is to provide self-hosters of the [ERPNext](https://erpnext.org "ERPNext Website") system a place to capture tips and tricks on administering this complex platform.

+See [Contributing Guidelines](https://github.com/jwrober/erpnext_admin_guide/wiki/Contributing-Guidelines) if you would like to help maintain this guide.

 ## Table of Contents

 * 1 Preface